Arbitrage theory in a market of stochastic dimension: Market with continuous, positive price process

-The condition $(ii)$ of Proposition~\ref{prop : log-optimality} can be appended to Proposition~\ref{prop : numeraire portfolio}, hence the existence of the relative log-optimal portfolio can also be added as an equivalent statement in the fundamental theorem~(Theorem~\ref{thm : fundamental theorem}).
+The conditions $(ii)$ and $(iii)$ of Proposition~\ref{prop : log-optimality} can be appended to Proposition~\ref{prop : numeraire portfolio}, hence the existence of the growth optimal portfolio or the relative log-optimal portfolio can also be added as an equivalent statement in the fundamental theorem~(Theorem~\ref{thm : fundamental theorem}).